-During the 1990’s, while internet outreach was still minimal and the availability of Arabic web pages w even lower, many obstacles were in the way to creat development.
-Because of the lack of the needed digital infrastructure, lack of full connectivity across the region and the challenges drawn from the with Arabic.
+During the 1990’s, while internet outreach was still minimal and the availability of Arabic web pages was even lower, many obstacles were still in the way to creating development.
+Because of the lack of the needed digital infrastructure, lack of full connectivity across the region and the challenges drawn from the language barrier with Arabic.
 In addition, the many socio-economic factors, income and education differences were also major contributors to the differences in adaption patterns.

 While many of the advancements in the growth of the internet in the Middle East appear to be very slow over the course of history, this was not necessarily due to the lack of understanding of the potential but the inconsistency of growth.
 As technology began to change rapidly during the early 1990’s, the Arab government approach was not as progressive as the technology itself.
 Due to rules and regulations, different forms of internet access only persisted to lag behind.
-Arab governments were still less concerned by the socio-cultural development but when Arab users began moving to the web to spread varying forms of propaganda and material considered illegal by the governments standards did regulations and censorship begin appearing.
+Arab governments were still less concerned by the socio-cultural development but when Arab users began moving to the web to spread varying forms of propaganda and material considered illegal by the government’s standards did regulations and censorship begin appearing.

 Mitigation Strategies

-By growing the development and expansion of the internet in the Middle East region, much of the economic lag and lack of further growth of the economy can be mitigated in various ways.
+By growing the development and expansion of the internet in the Middle Eastern region, much of the economic lag and lack of further growth of the economy can be mitigated in various ways.
 Specifically, human capital can begin to expand through the increase in the access to the internet.
 With the possibility of increasing years of schooling, the job market, literacy rates, enrollment rates, and test scores from students, the increased access would have an influence on the ground floor to help lead to many more significant advancements in the future.
 With a rapidly expanding global market, these changes would help lead to significant advancements in globalizing the economies of Middle Eastern countries.

-Greater efforts are needed in order to accelerate trade liberalization the region.
+Greater efforts are needed in order to accelerate trade liberalization in the region as well.
 This would include: governance, transparency, and the overall quality of state institutions.
 This use of economic liberalization would help the use of fair and less restrictive competition and the market could decide where it would prefer to be allocative efficient.
 In order to be effective, these target goals would need to be aimed at transforming the businesses and overall atmosphere of the environment along with the integration of the region itself into the global economy.

 UN involvement and Future plan